dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 <Expandable alt_header="What details are available for a model?">

+- Trust signal icon &mdash; Icons offering a quick, at-a-glance view of data health.
+These icons indicate whether a model is Healthy, Caution, Degraded, or Unknown.
+Hover over an icon to view detailed information about the model's health.
 - **Status bar** (below the page title) &mdash; Information on the last time the model ran, whether the run was successful, how the data is materialized, number of rows, and the size of the model.
 - **General** tab includes:
     - **Lineage** graph &mdash; The model’s lineage graph that you can interact with.
 The graph includes one upstream node and one downstream node from the model.
 Click the Expand icon in the graph's upper right corner to view the model in full lineage graph mode.